-Can Deduplication and Compression Lose Data?
+Can Deduplication and Compression Cause Data Loss?

 I will address this concern by stating that our deduplication (or dedupe, for short) and compression algorithms are lossless, which means that the original data can be perfectly reconstructed, every single time, from its compressed form.
 What SQL Server (through Windows) writes to the FlashArray is exactly what SQL Server will read from the FlashArray.
 There is no compromise in data integrity from having dedupe and compression enabled in our arrays.
 You know how row and page compression, and columnstore indexes in SQL Server compress your data without compromising its integrity?
 Yeah, it’s kinda like that.

 Furthermore, when you issue a write to the array, we won’t acknowledge that write back to the OS until it has been written to two separate super-fast NVRAM devices.
 We will then do more things with that data, like moving it to the SSDs, but at that point the data has been made safely redundant.